adnankarol/ML-Classifier-Python-Package/README.md

    After uploading, check your package on [PyPI](https://pypi.org/) to ensure it appears correctly.

 For more detailed instructions, refer to the [PyPI documentation](https://packaging.python.org/tutorials/packaging-projects/).

+# Automated Publishing with GitHub Actions

+To automate the publishing of your package to PyPI, GitHub Actions is setup.
+This allows to push updates to PyPI whenever changes are made to the `main` branch.

+### Setting Up GitHub Actions

+1. **Add Your PyPI Token to GitHub Secrets:**
+   - Go to your repository settings.
+   - Navigate to "Secrets and variables" > "Actions".
+   - Add a new secret with the name `PYPI_TOKEN` and paste your PyPI token as the value.

+2. **Create a GitHub Actions Workflow File:**
+   - Add a `.github/workflows/publish.yml` file to your repository with the following content:

+This setup will automatically build and publish your package to PyPI whenever you push changes to the `main` branch.
+Make sure to test your workflow to ensure that everything works as expected.

+# Notes

+- The package is actively developed and may receive updates.
+- The project is developed with Python version `3.10`.
+- If you encounter any issues or have questions, feel free to contact me on [LinkedIn](https://www.linkedin.com/in/adnan-karol-aa1666179/).

+# License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.